 Who’s it for: Fans of role-playing games, action games, sports, games, and Sony’s first-party franchises.

 Why we picked the PlayStation 2: The PlayStation 2 was ludicrously popular during its heyday, and there was a very good reason for that — it had almost everything.
 Despite being the weakest of the three consoles during its generation, the PS2 had an absolutely massive library of games, including three Grand Theft Auto games, the Kingdom Hearts series, Metal Gear Solid 2 and Metal Gear Solid 3, Killzone, and Final Fantasy X.

 A huge number of those games were also exclusive to the system for years, meaning that players interested in purchasing them had to buy the console.
 Its DualShock 2 controller was the perfect way to experience the games, serving everything from shooters to platformers well.

 The PlayStation 2 is also where you’ll see the first iterations in some of the biggest current game series.
 This includes Ratchet & Clank, God of War, Devil May Cry, and Kingdom Hearts.
 Unless it’s a game made by Nintendo or Microsoft, there is a pretty good chance you’ll find it on PlayStation 2.
 The games are also not too old that they’ll be difficult to find or too expensive, especially if you’ve got a friend looking to clear some space in their home.

 Ensure your television or monitor is compatible

-With retro game consoles, you want to make sure that the television you’re using is compatible.
-These systems, with the exception of the Sega Genesis Mini, were all designed to make use of something other than HDMI.
-This could mean an RCA cable, which may require an adapter.
-In the case of the Atari 2600, you will need to get an RF adapter, and possible an RCA-to-HDMI converter if your television only has HDMI inputs.
+Like other electronic equipment, you can use a different cable (usually an RCA cable) with an adapter.
+In the case of the Atari 2600, you will need to get an RF adapter, and possibly an RCA-to-HDMI converter if your television only has HDMI inputs.

 - The best GBA games of all time